Holidays Calendar for May 7, 2017

 • 1748 Born: Olympe de Gouges, French playwright and political activist, whose feminist and abolitionist writings reached a large audience.
 De Gouges is known as one of the earliest feminists in France.

-• 1667 Died: Johann Jakob Froberger, German organist and composer, one of the most famous composers of his era.
-He influenced practically every major composer in Europe by developing the genre of keyboard suite.
+• 1667 Died: Johann Jakob Froberger, German organist and composer.
+Among the most famous composers of the era, he was influential in developing the musical form of the suite of dances in his keyboard works.

 • 1523 Died: Franz von Sickingen, German knight, one of the most notable figures of the first period of the Protestant Reformation.